Hispanic counselor helping Black teen girl in plaid on computer in library

 Need-blind and holistic review schools

 This finally brings me to your senior year!
 When you’re choosing colleges and universities to apply to, keep an eye out for need-blind schools and/or schools that participate in the holistic application review process.
 Need-blind colleges and universities review your application without taking into consideration how much financial aid you would need to attend if you were admitted.
-Where some colleges and universities could turn you away if you would need more financial aid than a student with similar profile as you, need-blind schools will not.
+While some colleges and universities could turn you away if you need more financial aid than a student with a similar profile, need-blind schools will not.
 Holistic review schools are just as amazing in that they look at you as more than a set of numbers.
 They look beyond your GPA and test scores to truly evaluate the story you tell them with your jobs, extracurricular activities, and background.
 They may take into consideration that you may not have done as well in a class as others because you were working to help support your family or similar situations.

 All of these programs and systems are extremely helpful for socioeconomically disadvantaged students and make attending a college or university attainable for anybody.
 Make sure to keep doing your research to figure out what of these (and other options for disadvantaged students) will most benefit you.
 Good luck in your college search!